-- Sufficiency habits = Sufficiency measures taken by individuals due to permanent lifestyle changes (people) - Sufficiency infrastructures = Physical and non-physical infrastructures enabling Suf- ficiency habits (things) - Sufficiency societal framework = institutions, legislation, norms enabling Sufficiency habits (social structures)
+- Sufficiency infrastructures = Physical and non-physical infrastructures enabling Suf- ficiency habits (things) - Sufficiency societal framework = institutions, legislation, norms enabling Sufficiency habits (social structures)

 2. Why sufficiency is necessary

 The analysed literature provides a number of conclusions about the necessity of limiting use of energy and materials not only via technological improvements but also via the development of sufficiency habits and their enabling infrastructures and societal framework.